Courageously Doing Our Best

 There's no perfect pattern.
 Life can be lived many ways.
 Complexities often invade, confuse, and misdirect.
 So we try by just doing the best we can.

 Each healthy life has its own characteristics, created from a series of choices directing efforts.
 Even following proven strategies for flourishing, we stumble.
 We will attend to some advice and neglect others.
 We try; and keep trying.
 But the imperfectness of complexity occasionally annoys, angers and saddens; perhaps normal reactions to bothersome reality of imperfection where slips and stumbles are normal.
 We work through the struggles refining are responses and improving our successes.

-Our personal experience may seemingly contradict proven paths to heath; but exceptions don’t disprove; we just are missing the host of influencers in the equation.
-Exceptions highlight the importance of considering complexity, deciding between trade-offs and other participating factors—the ninety-year old great uncle who smokes a pack a day doesn’t prove that cigarettes are healthy.
+Our personal experience may seemingly contradict proven paths to wellness; but exceptions don’t disprove the rule; our independent observations just miss the host of other influencers in the equation.
+Exceptions highlight the importance of considering complexity, deciding between trade-offs and seeking other participating factors—the ninety-year old great uncle who smokes a pack a day doesn’t prove that cigarettes are healthy.

 Few behavior studies give absolute answers.
 The results are measured in correlations.
 The study illuminates a correlation between a specific action and the consequence.
 If scientific experiments, meticulously constructed, can vary because of the unintended inclusion of unknown factors, our personal experiences, muddied with life, can easily mislead, thwarting clear guidance, unmasking connections between action and reward.
 We must actively seek or we will never find.